fb-react-bot/react.bot-backend/README.md

 2) (Optional) Install Docker and Docker-compose and run them up.
 * If you don't have Docker and Docker-compose on your machine: this shell script will install them.
-* this script is tesed only on OS Linux Ubuntu 18.04
+* this script is only for Ubuntu OS (tesed only on Linux Ubuntu 18.04 LTS)
 ```
 . start.sh
 ```